Adipurush: Backtracking and making contradictory statements

 In a video, which went viral on social media, Muntashir said: "If people think we are trying to modernise the Ramayan, I want to tell them that not at all.
 We have presented the Ramayan just like how people heard in stories during their childhood."
 In a more recent interview, he said, "The film's name is Adipurush.
 We have not made the Ramayan; we are just inspired by it," he said.

 Claiming that Hanuman is 'not a god'

 In another interview with Aaj Tak, Muntashir said, "Lord Hanuman is not God but a mere devotee.
 We made him God because his devotion had that power."
-This statement led to a political slugfest, where the AAP and Congress attacked the governing BJP for blessing the film whose makers don't consider Bajrang Bali as God.
+This statement led to a political slugfest, where the AAP and Congress attacked the governing BJP for "blessing" the film whose makers don't consider Bajrangbali as God.

 While the Shiva Purana specifically refers to Hanuman as an 'incarnation' of Shiva, other Puranas and scriptures provide alternative perspectives.
 According to these sources, Bajrangbali is commonly regarded as the spiritual son of Vayu, the deity of wind, or as an incarnation of Vayu himself.
 In some instances, Hanuman is also identified as an avatar of Rudra, another name associated with Shiva.

+Apology

+In 2026, Muntashir eventually admitted that working on the film was a mistake, and defending it after the backlash only made matters worse.
+Taking the complete blame, he sought forgiveness from the people of the country.
+He further added that looking back, he felt ashamed that he wrote those particular dialogues and didn't know what state of mind he was in while writing them.
+He maintained that the criticism over the film's dialogues was justified and accepted responsibility for the writing.